AshleyYFu/portfolio_website/_pages/about.md

 title: "About Ashley (Yue Yang) Fu"

 ---
 Hello!
 My name is Ashley and I am a Senior at Vanderbilt University.
-I like climbing, baking, thirfting, playing piano, and making arts.
+I like climbing, baking, thrifting, playing piano, and making arts.

 ## Education